fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Ansar treated the Muhajireen from Makkah better than the real brothers of the latter would have done.
 They lodged them in their own homes, gave them household effects; made them partners in farming, or gave them half of their land.
 Those Ansars who were in business, made the Muhajirs their partners in business.

 The Ansar were indispensable for the physical survival of Islam.
 Where would Islam be and where would the Muhajireen be if the Ansar had not given them sanctuary?
 When hostilities with the idolaters began, it were the Ansar, and not the Muhajireen, who bore the brunt of fighting.
 They were also the recipients of Heaven's compliments and recognition, as we read in the following verse of Quran:

     But those who, before them, had homes (in Medina) and had adopted the faith, – show their affection to such as came to them for refuge, and entertain no desire, in their hearts for things given to the (latter), but give them preference over themselves, even though poverty was their (own lot).
 And those saved from the covetousness of their own souls, – they are the ones that achieve prosperity.
-    Chapter 59; verse 9
+    Quran, surah Al-Hashr (The Exile) 59:9

 ### Revelation of Surah Al-Baqara

 Islam continued to spread rapidly throughout the clans of Aws and Khazraj, and some believers looked forward to the day when, thanks to the covenant with the Jews, the oasis would be one harmonious whole.
 But the Revelation now gave warning of hidden elements of discord.
 It was about this time that the longest surah of the Koran began to be revealed, al-Baqarah (the Heifer), which is placed at the beginning of the Book, immediately after the sevenverses of al-Patihah, the Opening.
 It starts with a definiton of the rightly guided:

     Alif - Lam - Mim.
     This beyond doubt is the Book, a guidance unto the God-fearing, who believe in the Unseen and perform the prayer and give ofthat which We have bestowed upon them; and who believe in that which is revealed unto thee and in that which was revealed before thee, and who are certain ofthe Hereafter.
 These are they who follow guidance from their Lord and these are they who shall prosper.
+    Quran, surah Al-Bakarah (The Cow) 2:1-2

 ### Prophet Muhammad ﷺ   marries Aisha